Ritik8937/CAKEPHP/README.md

     $ sudo docker ps

-Now, we can check our Express Application are and running or not, for this open browser and give address http://localhost:port-number
+Now, we can check our CAKEPHP Application are and running or not, for this open browser and give address http://localhost:port-number

 Then we have to deploy this application on Kubernetes cluster.
-After setting up the Kubernetes cluster with kubeadm, create a deployment for this Express Applicatiom on master node.
+After setting up the Kubernetes cluster with kubeadm, create a deployment for this CAKEPHP Applicatiom on master node.

 Step1:

-    $ sudo kubectl create -f <deployemnt_name.yaml>

-Step 2: Now check the deployments by this command,

-    $ sudo kubectl get deployments
+    $ kubectl run cakephptried --image=8937960489/firstrepo:cakephp --restart=Never

+Step2:
-and status of pods with this command,
+Check status of pods with this command,

     $ sudo kubectl get pods